Assam Black Tea by Trudy Ann’s

-Trudy Ann’s recommends steeping Apple Pie Chai in hot water for 5 to 10 minutes.
-I opted to steep with 100°C (212°F) water for 7 minutes.
+Trudy Ann’s recommends steeping it in hot water for 5 to 10 minutes.
+Because Assam Black Tea is a black tea, I opted to steep in 100°C (212°F) water for 5 minutes.

 A Second Cup?